hfiorillo/hfiorillo.github.io/pages/about.md

 title: About me
 permalink: /about/
 ---
-I currently work as a CSOC Analyst.
-I'm passionate about security and interested in Dev Ops.
+Currently working as a CSOC Analyst.
+I'm interested in both Security and Dev Ops.
+This blog aims to share those interests with people and further develop knowledge on subject matters in a engaging manner.

 ### Contact
-Harrison Fiorillo-Hughes
 harryhughes13@gmail.com

 Drop me a message!